Syrux/MasterThesis/README.txt

 	- Import project in IntelliJ (using maven)

-File modified (that you shouldn't forget to push) :
+File modified (that I shouldn't forget to push) :

 	- POM.xml of mlib

 	- MyPrefixSpanTest.scala in MLlib test => to remove